red5pro/terraform-azure-red5pro/README.md

   vpc_cidr_block                   = "10.5.0.0/16"                                           # VPC CIDR value for creating a new vpc in Azure

   # Database Configuration
-  mysql_database_create     = true                                                           # true - create a new database false- Install locally
-  mysql_database_sku        = "GP_Gen5_2"                                                    # New database sku name.
-The name of the SKU, follows the tier + family + cores pattern (e.g. B_Gen5_1, GP_Gen5_8).
+  mysql_database_create     = true                                                           # true - create a new database false- Install locally on the stream manager mysql_database_sku        = "GP_Standard_D2ds_v4"                                          # New database sku name.
+The name of the SKU, follows the tier + family + cores pattern (e.g. GP_Standard_D2ds_v4, GP_Standard_D2ds_v5).
   mysql_storage_mb          = "5120"                                                         # Specifies the maximum storage allowed for a given server. eg: 5120
-  mysql_username            = "example-user"                                                 # Username for locally install databse and dedicated database in azure mysql_password            = "Abc@123abc45!@2"                                              # Password for locally install databse and dedicated database in azure mysql_port                = 3306                                                           # Port for locally install databse and dedicated database in azure
+  mysql_username            = "example_user"                                                 # Username for locally install databse and dedicated database in azure mysql_password            = "Abc@123abc456ABC"                                             # Password for locally install databse and dedicated database in azure mysql_port                = 3306                                                           # Port for locally install databse and dedicated database in azure

   # Terraform Service configuration